Rhode Island vacation rental tax guide

 Avalara free tax guides

-Avalara MyLodgeTax has put together this guide to help you comply with Rhode Island short-term rental tax laws.
+Avalara MyLodgeTax put together this guide to help you comply with Rhode Island lodging tax laws at the state level.
+Local jurisdictions may have their own lodging tax rules.
 For more information on the tax rates and jurisdictions that apply to your rental’s specific location, use our lodging tax lookup tool.

-No short-term vacation rental tax guide is a substitute for professional tax advice.
-Consider this an asset to help you understand and prioritize your vacation rental questions and concerns.
+No lodging tax guide is a substitute for professional tax advice.
+Consider this an asset to help you understand and prioritize your lodging tax questions and concerns.
 Questions pertaining to specific situations or out-of-the-ordinary conditions are best solved with a certified tax professional familiar with Rhode Island tax laws.

-Lodging tax on a short-term rental is a percentage of the cost of your guest’s stay that’s added to the price on the bill.
-The guest pays the tax, but you’re responsible for collecting the tax and paying it to the proper tax authority.
+Lodging tax is calculated as a percentage of the cost of your guest’s stay and added to the price on the bill.
+The guest pays the tax, but the STR operator is responsible for collecting the tax and paying it to the proper tax authority.

 What’s the definition of “short-term rental” in Rhode Island?

-Who’s required to collect and file taxes on short-term rentals in Rhode Island?
+Who’s required to collect and file lodging taxes on short-term rentals in Rhode Island?

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you may be responsible for collecting, filing, and remitting short-term rental taxes to Rhode Island tax authorities.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you may be responsible for collecting, filing, and remitting lodging taxes to Rhode Island tax authorities.

 Location is key to compliance